eg-be/ybforum/README.md

 This page provides some information on how to setup your own ybforum.

+## Requirements
+- PHP 8.1
+- MariaDB or MySQL

 ## Install
 1. Follow the instructions in [database](database) to setup the required database.
 2. Copy the content of [src](src) to the httpdoc-folder of your webserver.